la-jeryl/todo_app_v2/README.md

 I was able to finish the version 2 of the Todo API plus along with the tests on both the APIs and Controllers of Todos and Lists.

 Implemented the changes suggested by Ken and Pao.

+Docker is now working.

+## Running the project

+1. Go to todo_client directory and then run the following commands:
+  - docker-compose build
+  - docker-compose up
+2. Do the same thing in the client directory
+3. In case an error is encountered regarding post
+4. Open a separate tab for todo_client and client directories, and then run the following command:
+  - docker-compose exec web mix ecto.setup

+Optional Steps in case client is not able to communicate with todo_api:
+1. While the docker containers are up, run the command below and get the container ids
+  - docker ps
+2. Run the following command to check if client can ping todo_api:
+  - docker exec [client container id] ping [todo_api container id] -c2

+  Running the command will show something like:

+  PING 70886e53cc97 (192.168.64.2): 56 data bytes
+  64 bytes from 192.168.64.2: seq=0 ttl=64 time=0.060 ms
+  64 bytes from 192.168.64.2: seq=1 ttl=64 time=0.079 ms

+  --- 70886e53cc97 ping statistics ---
+  2 packets transmitted, 2 packets received, 0% packet loss
+  round-trip min/avg/max = 0.060/0.069/0.079 ms

+  Copy the ip address of the todo_api (i.e. 192.168.64.2)

+3. Go to client > lib > client, and open the following files:
+  - sessions.ex
+  - registrations.ex
+  - todos.ex
+  - lists.ex
+2. Replace http://localhost:4000 with the ip address (i.e. 192.168.64.2:4000)
+3. Run the following commands in client directory:
+  - docker-compose build
+  - docker-compose up

 ## Bugs I am aware of